fnk0/Android-Wear-Codelab/README.md

             .setSmallIcon(R.drawable.ic_wear_notification) // set the icon
             .setContentTitle(eventTitle) // set the title
             .setContentText(eventText) // set the text
+            .setAutoCancel(true)  // This flag makes the notification disappear when the user clicks on it!
             .setContentIntent(viewPendingIntent); // and finally the intent to be used break;
 ```